marulkan/cesnet-impala/README.markdown

 <a name="multinn"></a>
 ###Cluster with more HDFS Name nodes

-If there are used more HDFS Name Nodes in the Hadoop cluster (high availability, namespaces, ...), it is needed to have 'impala' system user on all of them to authorization work properly.
+If there are used more HDFS Name Nodes in the Hadoop cluster (high availability, namespaces, ...), it is needed to have *impala* system user on all of them to authorization work properly.
 You could install Impala daemons (using *impala::server*), but just creating the user is enough (using *impala::user*).

 Note, the *impala::hdfs* class is available too.
 It is not needed to use this class (it is here only for similarity with other addons), but it includes the *impala::user*, so *impala::hdfs* can be called instead.